Back to jobs

 • Culture: We believe that culture matters enormously in science and that excellence is difficult to sustain.
 We aim to create a culture that is focused on scientific curiosity, a deep commitment to truth, broad ambition, and selfless collaboration.

-Arc scaled to nearly 100 people in its first year.
-With $650M+ in committed funding and a state of the art new lab facility in Palo Alto, Arc will continue to grow quickly to several hundred in the coming years.
+Arc has scaled to nearly 200 people.
+With $650M+ in committed funding and a state of the art new lab facility in Palo Alto, Arc will continue to grow quickly in the coming years.

 About the position